Nebraska 2023 Window Tint Laws

 Window tint darkness is measured by Visible Light Transmission percentage (VLT%).
 In Nebraska this refers to the percent of visible light allowed in through both the film and the glass.

-See: VLT Chart for darkness examples
+See: VLT explained with chart and darkness examples

 Here's exactly how much VLT is allowed on your auto window tint in Nebraska (NE), categorized by passenger and multi-purpose vehicles.